Introduced in 0.3.1

-apps:clone <old-app> <new-app> # Clones an app apps:create <app> # Create a new app apps:destroy <app> # Permanently destroy an app apps:exists <app> # Checks if an app exists apps:list # List your apps apps:lock <app> # Locks an app for deployment apps:locked <app> # Checks if an app is locked for deployment apps:rename <old-app> <new-app> # Rename an app apps:report [<app>] [<flag>] # Display report about an app apps:unlock <app> # Unlocks an app for deployment
+apps:clone <old-app> <new-app> # Clones an app apps:create <app> # Create a new app apps:destroy <app> # Permanently destroy an app apps:exists <app> # Checks if an app exists apps:list # List your apps apps:lock # Creates a '.deploy.lock' file in an application's repo apps:rename <old-app> <new-app> # Rename an app apps:report [<app>] [<flag>] # Display report about an app apps:unlock # Removes the '.deploy.lock' file from an application's repo

 You can easily list all available applications using the